Dancer, dance teacher and artist Olivia Holland fills Georgina Butler in on how relocating to New Zealand has reinvigorated her passion for dance.

 So I live on Waiheke Island teaching at Louise Emma Academy of Dance (LEAOD).
 I also spend time in Auckland teaching at some great schools – Victoria Phillips Academy, SABA Ballet and Auckland Academy of Dance.

 It sounds as if you are keeping very busy and working hard at something you enjoy.
 How lovely to now be in such a privileged position, with the possibility to inspire so many young dancers!
 What ages groups are you teaching?
-And are you mostly teaching ballet or other dance styles as well?
+And are you mostly teaching ballet, or do you teach other dance styles too?

 I teach all age groups from baby ballet to adults!
 Ballet is my main subject, but I also do technique, stretch and body conditioning.
 I’ve been able to cover for contemporary, modern and jazz classes because my training was very extensive as a dancer.